-Best Garage Air Conditioners – should you get a portable AC or mini-split?
+Best garage air conditioners: should you get a portable AC or a mini split?

 At HVAC.com, our writers create solutions that put you in control of your HVAC system.
 Our product reviews and recommendations are researched and backed by real buyers and industry experts, not dictated by our partners.

 For space-challenged homeowners, the garage could be valuable, untapped square footage.
 Converting the garage into a bonus area or using it as a workshop may require a garage air conditioner to keep the space comfortable.

 Choosing the best garage AC unit calls for a little research into the type of systems available and reliable brands.
 Fortunately, we’ve done the work for you.

 Best garage air conditioners